 A new study looked at a diet plan dubbed the MIND diet, loosely based on the Mediterranean diet, which was found to reduce the risk of developing Alzheimer's disease by over 50%.
 Even those people who didn’t follow the diet 100% but followed it moderately well, had their risk of Alzheimer’s reduced by around one third.

-Here are the top 6 contenders for keeping your brain healthy.
+Here are our top 6 foods and nutrients to help keep your brain healthy.